Buy the ticket, take the ride.

 And that is the very nature of the problem with this documentary.
 Why is this story not mentioned?
 Who knows?
 It was a turning point in Thompson’s life (He apparently became more withdrawn and paranoid afterwards… understandably so).
 Unfortunately, Gonzo is a pollyannaish look at Thompson, which avoids such subjects.
 The abuse of his first marriage gets a glancing look and all the interviewees (including Jimmy Carter, Pat Buchanan and Jann Wenner) seem hesitant to speak ill of the dead.

 That said, for those unfamiliar with Hunter S Thompson outside of his Muppet form, this is a good start.
-If it gets people to read his early work so much, the better.
+If it gets people to read his earlier work so much, the better.